 Can I insure the forest against bark beetle?

-Latvia offers forest property insurance (Latio, BTA and ERGO sell such products), but cover for bark beetle losses is usually limited: the insurer pays out only when an outbreak has been formally declared and provided the owner has complied with sanitary felling rules.
-Premiums run around €1.5–4 per hectare per year.
-Before signing, ask the insurer for the specific payout triggers.
+Forest property insurance is available in Latvia from Latio, BTA and ERGO, but cover for bark-beetle losses is generally limited: the insurer pays only when an epidemic has been formally declared and only if the owner complied with the sanitary-felling rules.
+Premiums run about €1.50–4.00 per hectare per year.
+Before signing, ask the insurer for the specific payout triggers in writing.

-For a healthy stand, final felling at the minimum diameter yields stumpage of €70–90 per m³.
-For sanitary felling of an infested stem, the price drops to €30–55 per m³ (a portion of the volume goes to firewood and chips), and the owner absorbs accelerated logistics costs.
-The economic rule is straightforward: where there is a choice, planned final felling before infestation beats sanitary felling after.
+In a healthy stand, planned main felling at the minimum diameter yields stumpage of €70–90/m³.
+Sanitary felling on an infested stem brings €30–55/m³ — part of the volume goes to firewood and chips, and the owner absorbs accelerated haulage costs.
+Where there is a choice, planned felling before infestation is more profitable than sanitary felling after.

 How often is VMD data updated?